sawady/tanks/README.md

 # tanks

-Poof of concepto with NestJS and Sveltekit
+Poof of concept with NestJS and Sveltekit

 ## TODO